Kazakhstan

 Excise taxes

-Excise taxes apply to the sale and import of crude oil, gas condensate, petrol/gasoline (excluding aviation fuel), diesel fuel, spirits and alcoholic beverages, beer, tobacco, and passenger cars.
+Excise taxes apply to the sale and import of crude oil, gas condensate, petrol/gasoline (excluding aviation fuel), diesel fuel, spirits and alcoholic beverages, beer, tobacco, energy drinks, as well as certain categories of motor vehicles, high‑value passenger cars, vessels, and aircraft.

 Property tax

-Property tax is assessed annually at a general rate of 1.5% of the average net book value of immovable property.
+Property tax is assessed annually at a general rate of 1.5% of the average net book value of immovable property, taking into account the revaluation of the property.
+Such property valuation must be performed at least once every three years.

 Property tax objects include buildings and constructions in actual use, even if not registered with the justice authorities.